bryanbraun/tiffany.blog/fitness.md

 permalink: /fitness-journey/
 ---

+{% notice warning %}
+  This collection is deprecated.
+I moved the journey to its own site, [Distinguished Fat Loss](https://distinguishedfatloss.com).
+{% endnotice %}

 *So this is it*.

 Matt D'Avella has, in a sense, saved my life as well as my sanity.